 How does repotting in winter affect a rubber plant?

-Repotting a rubber plant in winter can be stressful for the plant because it is dormant.
-It is best to repot a rubber plant in the spring or summer when it is actively growing.
-This will minimize the risk of transplant shock and allow the plant to recover more quickly.
+Repotting in winter stresses the plant because it stays dormant.
+Repot in spring or summer when the plant actively grows.
+This timing reduces transplant shock and helps the plant recover faster.

 What should I do if my rubber plant’s roots are growing above the soil?

-If your rubber plant’s roots are growing above the soil, it is a sign that the plant is root bound and needs to be repotted.
-Gently loosen the roots and transplant the plant into a larger container with fresh soil.
-Be sure to water the plant thoroughly after transplanting.
+When roots grow above the soil, your rubber plant needs repotting.
+Loosen the roots gently and move the plant into a larger pot with fresh soil.
+Water thoroughly after transplanting.

 How can I minimize transplant shock when repotting my rubber plant?